Same-sex marriage in the Faroe Islands: Passage in the Løgting in 2016

-Additional legislation and commencement (2017)
+Additional legislation and commencement

 The Faroese bill required amendments to Danish marriage law to be enacted by the Danish Parliament.
 A bill to this effect was introduced to the Danish Parliament on 8 February 2017, and had its first reading on 28 February 2017.
 The relevant parliamentary committee approved the bill on 4 April, and the second reading was held on 20 April 2017.
 The bill passed its third and final reading on 25 April 2017 by a vote of 108–0 with 71 abstentions.
 It received royal assent by Queen Margrethe II on 3 May 2017.
-On 30 May 2017, the Løgting passed legislation which exempts the Church of the Faroe Islands from the obligation to bless same-sex marriages by a vote of 18–14 with no abstentions.
-Finally, a Danish royal decree formally necessary to give effect to the initial Løgting decision of 29 April 2016 was issued on 12 June 2017 and published on 16 June.
-Same-sex marriages have been available from 1 July 2017, the date the law came into effect.
+On 30 May 2017, the Løgting passed legislation exempting the Church of the Faroe Islands from the obligation to bless same-sex marriages by a vote of 18–14 with no abstentions.
+Subsequently, a Danish royal decree—formally required to give effect to the Løgting's initial decision of 29 April 2016—was issued on 12 June 2017 and published on 16 June.
+Same-sex marriages have been available since 1 July 2017, the date the law came into effect.

 The first same-sex wedding in the Faroe Islands was performed on 6 September 2017 at Tórshavn City Hall between British couple Leslie Travers and Richard McBride.

-Equal parentage legislation (2021–2022)
+Equal parentage legislation

-In December 2021, the Løgting passed two bills by an 18–13 vote guaranteeing equal parentage rights to married same-sex couples, including on parental leave.
+In December 2021, the Løgting passed two bills by an 18–13 vote guaranteeing equal parentage rights to married same-sex couples, including on matters relating to parental leave.
 Prime Minister Bárður á Steig Nielsen supported the bills, stating that "all parents should have the right to financial support".
 The laws went into effect on 1 January 2022.

 Marriages in the Church of the Faroe Islands

-Opposition from several members of the Løgting resulted in the Church of the Faroe Islands, the state church, being exempt from blessing same-sex marriages.
-The church can provide such blessings if the Church Assembly were to vote in favor of it.
+Opposition from several members of the Løgting resulted in the Church of the Faroe Islands, the state church, being exempt from blessing or officiating at same-sex marriage ceremonies.

 Public opinion

 A May 2013 Gallup survey found that 68% of Faroese people supported same-sex marriage, 27% were against and 5% were undecided.

-Another poll conducted in May 2014 found that regional divisions were significant in attitudes towards same-sex marriage, despite its overall results being similar to previous polls: 62% support, 28% opposition and 10% undecided.
-Support was lowest in Norðoyar and Eysturoy at 42% and 48% respectively, and highest in Suðurstreymoy, which contains the capital Tórshavn, at 76%.

-A poll conducted in August 2014 found that out of 600 respondents, 61% supported same-sex marriage, 32% were opposed and the remainder were undecided.
+Another poll conducted in May 2014 found that regional divisions significantly influenced attitudes towards same-sex marriage, despite overall results being consistent with previous surveys: 62% support, 28% opposition and 10% undecided.
+Support was lowest in Norðoyar and Eysturoy, at 42% and 48% respectively, and highest in Suðurstreymoy—which contains the capital Tórshavn—at 76%.
+According to a poll conducted in August 2014, 61% of respondents supported same-sex marriage, 32% were opposed and the remainder were undecided.